 The range is a haven for bird life and offers spectacular scenery for photographers.

-The park’s other main visitor destination, Mount Hart Wilderness Lodge, has camping facilities and more comfortable accommodation.
+The park’s other main visitor destination, Mount Hart Homestead, has camping facilities and more comfortable accommodation.

 Access is four-wheel drive only and closed during the wet season, when roads are impassable, but the waterfalls, which are swollen after the rains, can be viewed by aerial tours from Derby and Broome.